rohantade8/Cab_Fare_Prediction/README.md

-# Cab_Fare_Prediction

-Data Science project on Cab Fare Prediction,
+**Data Science Project on Cab
-Using Machine Learning and API scrapping
+ Fare Comparison: Uber vs. Lyft, Utilizing Machine Learning and API Scraping**

-**Team Members**:-
+**Team Members:**

 **Rohan Anil Tade**
 **Tejas Darekar**
 **Shashank Kumar**
 **Himanshu Ghode**

-Comparison of Price Fare between Ola and Uber.
+Comparison of Fare Prices between Uber and Lyft

-Problem statement:
+Problem Statement:
-Ola and Uber are two prominent taxi services companies that offer cab services in urban areas.
-As a user, it's essential to understand the price fares charged by these companies to make informed decisions while booking rides.
-In this comparison, we will analyze and compare the price fares of Ola and Uber to determine any differences in their pricing strategies.
+Uber and Lyft are two prominent ride-sharing companies that provide transportation services in urban areas.
+For riders, it is crucial to gain insights into the fare prices offered by these companies in order to make informed decisions when booking rides.
+In this comparative analysis, we will examine and contrast the fare prices of Uber and Lyft to identify any disparities in their pricing strategies.

 Data Collection:
-To compare the price fares, we need to collect data from both Ola and Uber platforms.
-This data should include ride details, such as distance traveled, time of the ride, and the corresponding fare charged for each ride.
+To compare fare prices, we must collect data from both Uber and Lyft platforms.
+This dataset should encompass ride details, such as distance traveled, ride duration, and the corresponding fare charged for each trip.

 Data Preprocessing:
-Once the data is collected, we need to preprocess it to ensure consistency and remove any outliers or anomalies that might affect the comparison.
-Data preprocessing steps may include data cleaning, handling missing values, and dealing with any discrepancies in fare amounts.
+Upon collecting the data, preprocessing is necessary to ensure uniformity and eliminate outliers or irregularities that could influence the comparison.
+Data preprocessing tasks might involve data cleansing, handling missing values, and addressing any inconsistencies in fare amounts.

 Comparison Metrics:
-To compare the price fares between Ola and Uber, we can use the following metrics:
+To assess fare prices between Uber and Lyft, the following metrics can be employed:

-Average Fare: Calculate the average fare for rides taken through both platforms.
+Average Fare: Compute the average fare for rides taken on both platforms.

-Fare Distribution: Visualize the fare distribution of rides for each platform to identify any significant differences.
+Fare Distribution: Visualize the distribution of fares for trips on each platform to identify significant distinctions.

-Fare Variation with Distance and Time: Analyze how the fare varies concerning the distance traveled and the time of the day for both Ola and Uber rides.
+Fare Variability with Distance and Time: Analyze how fares change concerning travel distance and time of day for both Uber and Lyft rides.
 Data Analysis:
-Perform a detailed analysis of the preprocessed data to draw insights into the fare pricing strategies of Ola and Uber.
-Look for patterns, trends, and variations in fares based on different factors, such as distance, time, and location.
+Conduct an in-depth examination of the preprocessed data to derive insights into the fare pricing strategies of Uber and Lyft.
+Seek out trends, patterns, and fluctuations in fares based on various factors such as distance, time, and location.

 Statistical Tests:
-Conduct statistical tests to determine if there is a statistically significant difference in the fare pricing between Ola and Uber.
-For instance, you could perform a hypothesis test to compare the means of the fare distributions.
+Carry out statistical tests to establish whether there is a statistically significant difference in fare pricing between Uber and Lyft.
+For instance, you may perform a hypothesis test to compare the means of fare distributions.

 Visualization:
-Use various data visualization techniques to present the findings clearly.
-Create plots, histograms, and other visual representations to showcase the comparison between Ola and Uber fares effectively.
+Leverage diverse data visualization techniques to effectively communicate the findings.
+Generate plots, histograms, and other visual representations to present the comparison of Uber and Lyft fares convincingly.

 Conclusion:
-Based on the analysis and comparison of price fares between Ola and Uber, draw meaningful conclusions about the pricing strategies of both companies.
-Identify any substantial variations in fares and provide insights into potential reasons for these differences.
+Based on the analysis and comparison of fare prices between Uber and Lyft, formulate meaningful conclusions about the pricing strategies of both companies.
+Identify substantial fare disparities and offer insights into potential factors contributing to these differences.

+*Note: Remember to adapt data collection methods, APIs, and specific metrics according to the availability and format of data from Uber and Lyft sources.
+Additionally, ensure compliance with API usage terms and conditions when scraping data from these platforms."